2 May 2018

 As part of Any frame is a thrown voice performers from a variety of practices have been invited to revisit Ian White's performance work and film programming.

-Artists Sharon Hayes and Evan Ifekoya present new performances of IBIZA and Black Flags.
+Artists Sharon Hayes and Evan Ifekoya presented new performances of IBIZA and Black Flags.

 Sharon Hayes has been engaged in an art practice that uses multiple mediums - video, performance, and installation in an ongoing investigation into various intersections between history, politics and speech.
 Her work is concerned with developing new representational strategies that examine and interrogate the present political moment, not as a moment without historical foundation but as one that is always allegorical, a moment that reaches simultaneously backwards and forwards.